Sakorona/SDVMods/ClimatesOfFerngill/README.md

 - ChefRude for testing and the night icon sprites (as well as better fog textures)

 ## Changelog
+v1.3beta2
+- text fixes: spring wind may not display properly on the TV
+- fix for the mouse not properly redrawing

 v1.3beta1
 - merged in the solar eclipse mod.
 - text fixes